oemof/oemof-solph/doc/overview.rst

 Open Energy System Modeling Framework (oemof)
 -----------------------------------------------

 oemof is programmed in Python and uses several Python packages for scientific applications (e.g. mathematical optimisation, network analysis, data analyses), optionally in combination with a PostgreSQL/PostGIS Database.
 It offers a toolbox of various functionalities needed to build energy system models in high temporal and spatial resolution.
-For instance, the wind energy feed-in in a model region based on weather data can be modeled, the CO2-minimal operation of biomass power plants can be calculated or the future energy supply of Europe can be simulated.
+For instance, the wind energy feed-in in a model region based on weather data can be modelled, the CO2-minimal operation of biomass power plants can be calculated or the future energy supply of Europe can be simulated.

 The framework consists of packages.
 For the communication between these packages interfaces are provided.
 A package again consists of modules that handle a defined task.
 A linkage of specific modules of the various packages is in oemof called an application (app) and depicts for example a concrete energy system model.
 The following image shows the underlying concept.